DACSS/blogbuilder/DOCUMENTATION.md

 ## Create Student Pages
 Create 'About Me' pages for the students based on the provided .xlsx or .csv file.
+Instructor needs to put the students excel/csv file inside the course folder and provide the function below with its path in the course directory and the column name or number of the 'Name' column.
+The function will grab all the student names and make a template 'About Me' page for all of them which they can later edit as they see fit.
+Also, the instructor can choose to skip this step when setting up the course blog and let the students create their own 'About Me' pages themselves.
+The instruction for this are provided in the Student Workflow.
 ```r
 blogbuilder::create_student_pages(spreadsheet = 'path/to/students.csv', names_col = 1)